How to Get a Real Estate Broker License in New Jersey

 Last updated: March 1, 2026

 New Jersey is a densely populated state with high property values and strong commuter-market demand, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in New Jersey is a structured process overseen by the New Jersey Real Estate Commission.
+Licensing in New Jersey is overseen by the New Jersey Real Estate Commission.
+The process requires 150 hours of pre-license education and costs between $700 and $1,500 in total.
+You'll need to pass the New Jersey Real Estate Broker Exam (administered by PSI) with a score of at least 70% on each section.

 At 150 hours, New Jersey has one of the higher pre-license education requirements in the country.
+This is about 28% above the national average of 117 hours.
 Budget between $700 and $1,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 4-6 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |